jkent/pybot/README.md

 ### Dependencies

-Pybot runs under Python 3, however it might run under Python 2.
-It is recommended to run Pybot using [Pipenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to handle all dependencies.
-Install pipenv and run 'pipenv run python pybot' from within the top directory.
+Pybot is designed and tested to run under Python 3.
+It is not thoroughly tested under python 2, but it may work for you.
+It is also recommended to use `pipenv` to manage dependencies.

 ### Configuring